glynawe/Vanilla/vanillaC.md

     SPACER     = COMMENT | " " | CR | LF | TAB.
     COMMENT    = "//" {" "..."~" | TAB} (CR | LF).

 Adjacent names and keywords must be separated by whitespace.
-Whitespace is allowed anywhere except inside lexical elements (syntactic elements between double quotes and elements with all-uppercase names).
+String and character literals may contain spaces.
+Whitespace is otherwise ignored.
 Comments begin with `//` and end at the end of the line.
 Comments are allowed anywhere that whitespace is allowed.

 ## Source files